iremkapucuoglu/p4b-website/content/en/posts/2021-04-02-walkability-index.md

-+++
-author = ""
+---
+author: haxhiu
-categories = []
+categories: []
-date = 2021-03-30T22:00:00Z
+date: 2021-03-30T22:00:00Z
-description = ""
+description: ""
-draft = true
+draft: false
-image = "/images/hackathon_banner.jpg"
+image: "/images/hackathon_banner.jpg"
-summary = "We are one of the lucky winners of the MobiData BW Hackathon, where we developed “WALKIE” – a walkability Index and an algorithm to calculate potential pedestrian flows.
+summary: "We are one of the lucky winners of the MobiData BW Hackathon, where we developed “WALKIE” – a walkability index and an algorithm to calculate potential pedestrian flows.
 WALKIE will be implemented in GOAT as we aim to evolve GOAT into a suitable and comprehensive planning tool for walking analysis.
-Right now, we are in the innovation phase and develop new features with our pilot city, Freiburg." thumbnail = "/images/hackathon_banner.jpg" title = "Development of a Walkability Index" translationKey = ""
+Right now, we are in the innovation phase and develop new features with our pilot city, Freiburg."

-+++
+thumbnail: "/images/hackathon_banner.jpg"
+title: "Development of a Walkability Index"
+translationKey: ""
+---
-## Our successful MobiData BW Hackathon participation
+## MobiData BW Hackathon

 Last year we participated in the MobiData BW Hackathon and were one of the winning teams with our “Walkability Index”!
 Our team members were Elias Pajares (our “innovation partner”), Ulrike Jehle, Majk Shkurti, Grigorii Ivanov and Rafael Leonardo Munoz Nieto.